 Lumber Buying Tips and Tricks

-Lumber is essential in US homebuilding and remodeling.
+Lumber is essential in homebuilding and remodeling.
 Even a solid masonry house may have a large proportion of wood elements, including rafters and joists, and the studs in a stud wall.
 In addition to these, there are decorative aspects: doors, moldings, and stairways.
 These pages deal with the different types of lumber used in homes, the properties of different woods, and sourcing sustainable lumber.

 Hardwood and Softwood